 List of Abu Dhabi Free Zones

-The core objective of establishing free zones in most of the parts of UAE was to boost the economy, drive growth and promote foreign investment.
-The Free Zone Authorities act as the government bodies that register companies and issue business licenses to all the companies that are considered as a non-resident in the free zones of UAE.
+The core objective of establishing free zones in most the parts of UAE was to boost the economy, drive growth and promote foreign investment.
+The Free Zone Authorities act as the government bodies that register companies and issue business licenses to all the companies that are considered a non-resident in the free zones of UAE.
 In total, Abu Dhabi incorporates 8 free zones right now:

 - Masdar City Free Zone